 The Loan Manager is a related party of the Company as it is deemed to be the Company's primary beneficiary under the applicable provisions of ASC Topic 810 since it has the power to direct the activities of the Company that most significantly impact its economic performance.
 The Loan Manager charges both a senior and subordinated management fee to the Company for its services each at 0.25% per annum of the assigned value of the underlying portfolio investments, which value is determined by the controlling lender, plus an accrued fee that is deferred until after the end of the reinvestment period of the portfolio investments.
-For the period September 28, 2010 through December 31, 2010, the Company incurred a total of \$111 of management fee to the Loan Manager, which was accrued and unpaid at December 31, 2010.
+For the year ended December 31, 2011 and the period September 28, 2010 through December 31, 2010, the Company incurred senior and subordinated management fees totaling \$912 and \$111 respectively.
+At December 31, 2011, the Company also owed an additional accrued management fee of \$65 to the Loan Manager, which will not be due until after the end of the reinvestment period of the portfolio investments.